Flexible PCB Manufacturer in China: Single & Double Layer FPC

 Liquid Photoimageable (LPI) solder mask.
 Screened or spray-applied, photo-developed.
 Finer feature resolution than punched coverlay.
 Lower cost for complex pad geometries.
 Reduced flexibility compared to PI coverlay — not recommended for tight dynamic flex applications.

 For wearables and consumer FPC with bend radius below 5mm and any dynamic flex cycling, PI coverlay is the correct choice.
 LPI is adequate for rigid-flex PCBs where the flex section has a large bend radius.
+Our inspection service can verify copper grain structure (RA vs. ED), coverlay adhesion, and bend radius compliance on production samples.

 Have a sourcing project in mind?